sacmehta/EdgeNets/README.md

  * Optimizing the EESP and the DiceNet block at CUDA-level.
  * Optimize and port pretrained models across multiple mobile platforms, including Android.
  * Other thoughts are also welcome :).

+ ## Notes

+ ### Notes about DiCENet paper
+ This repository contains DiCENet's source code in PyTorch only and you should be able to reproduce the results of v1/v2 of our arxiv paper.
+To reproduce the results of our T-PAMI paper, you need to incorporate [MobileNet tricks in Section 5.3](https://arxiv.org/pdf/1906.03516.pdf), which are currently not a part of this repository.